xhiroga/FramePack/README.md

 FramePack-Dev is a fork that adds the following features to FramePack and FramePack LoRAReady.

 - Standalone execution.
 Just run `uv run demo_gradio.py`.
+- Select LoRA directory.
 - Embedding metadata to the generated video.

+## Disclaimer

+I have no intention of maintaining this repository for a long time.
+I believe that the new features implemented in this repository should be incorporated into the FramePack ecosystem and ComfyUI.

+Developers are free to use the code in this repository.

 ## How to run